ugeneunipro/docs/content/query-designer/manipulating-query-designer-element/resizing-and-moving-algorithm-element.md

 ---

 title: "Resizing and Moving Algorithm Element"

 weight: 400

 ---

 # Resizing and Moving Algorithm Element

-An _algorithm element_ can be moved around on the _Scene_ by dragging it and can be resized by dragging its borders.
+An _algorithm element_ can be moved around on the _Scene_ by dragging it, and it can be resized by dragging its borders.

-But if some constraints are imposed on the element, then the element can only be moved / resized within the bounds of the constraints.
+However, if there are constraints imposed on the element, then it can only be moved or resized within the bounds of those constraints.

-On the image below you can see constraints highlighted in green when an element is moved:
+In the image below, you can see constraints highlighted in green when an element is moved:

 ![](/images/65930631/65930632.png)